Article

 What else can you do to improve your retirement income?

 Save!
 We will all have to take more responsibility for our own retirements and the best way to do that is to make sure we have enough money set aside to fund us through our third age.
-Indeed, 65% of those we spoke to are worried about being able to afford retirement, and 20% of retirees had carried on working or taken on a new job or ‘side hustle’ to pay their day-to-day bills.
+Many people are worried about being able to afford retirement, and 20% of those claiming the state pension have decided to carry on working or have taken on a new job or ‘side hustle’ to help.

 There are four options available: pensions (such as a SIPP), individual savings accounts (ISAs), lifetime ISAs (LISAs), and general investment accounts (GIAs).
 Pensions, ISAs and LISAs all provide the potential for tax-free growth, and this can be an important boost to long-term returns.

-But by far the most tax efficient way to prepare for retirement is via pensions savings.
+By far the most tax efficient way to prepare for retirement is via pensions savings.
 Payments into your savings are generally tax free and all income and growth received within the account are also free of taxes.
-In the tax year 2024/25 most investors can contribute up to 100% of their income or £60,000 (whichever is the lower) and get tax relief of up to 45%.
+In the tax year 2026/27 most investors can contribute up to 100% of qualifying earnings or £60,000 (whichever is the lower) and get tax relief of up to 45% if they ordinarily work in the UK.

 Even if you’re not a taxpayer you can still contribute £2,880 into a pension and receive tax relief of £720 making a total contribution of £3,600.
 The younger you are the more chance you have of building the savings needed to fund your leisure years.
 Even saving small amounts at the start of your journey can build into a reasonable pot with the power of compound returns – the potential to earn growth on top of growth.